delliott0000/PyDoorBuilder/API/HTTP/Common.md

 # Groups and Rules
 Endpoints are arranged into groups based on their functionality.
 These groups collectively make up the API.

 Rules describe how endpoints behave.
-These are divided into API-level, group-level and endpoint-level rules.
+These are divided into API-level, group-level, and endpoint-level rules.

 Aside from the noted exceptions, API-level rules apply to all endpoints in the API.
 Group-level rules apply to all endpoints in the given group.
 Endpoint-level rules only apply to the given endpoint.